polyipseity/information/special/academia/HKUST/TEMG 3950/outline.md

     - consultant after 4 to 6 years ::: Eng.
 Manager, Mg.
 Consultant, Project Leader: managing the work; exit to manager of big firms or director of small firms, and further top EMBA
     - consultant after 6 to 9 years ::: As.
 Partner, Principal: selling the work; exit to director of big firms or general manager (GM) of small firms, and further top EMBA
     - consultant after 9 years or more ::: Director, Partner, VP: managing the business; exit to CEO or retire rich
-- nature of complex problems ::: modeleed by time-varying multi-variable optimization problems with constraints
+- nature of complex problems ::: modeled by time-varying multi-variable optimization problems with constraints
   - solving complex problems ::: MECE frameworks for patterns, 5-step persuasive selling for presentation
 - [Pareto principle](../../../../general/Pareto%20principle.md)
 - "less is more" ::: In the digital age, there is too much information (digital garbage), so they need to be distilled.
 Also see [DIKW pyramid](../../../../general/DIKW%20pyramid.md).